jakobtroidl/vis2/README.md

 ```

 ## Documentation
-After generating the documentation you can access it [here](https://jakobtroidl.github.io/vis2/).
-You can generate the documentation using the following command:
+You can access the documentation [here](https://jakobtroidl.github.io/vis2/).
+You can generate the documentation using the following command.
 ```
 npm run docs
 ```